CarexNigra/event-collector/README.md

 **Kafka Consumer**
 The consumer component subscribes to Kafka topics and processes incoming events.
 Events are deserialized and queued, then flushed to storage when specified thresholds (batch size or time interval) are met.
 This component ensures efficient handling and storage of high-throughput data.

-**File Storage (MinIO and Local)**
+**File Storage**
-The `FileWriterBase` class provides a flexible interface allowing data to be stored in different backends based on configuration. `MinioFileWriter` class implements this base class,
+The `FileWriterBase` class provides a flexible interface allowing data to be stored in different backends based on configuration. `MinioFileWriter` class implements this base class.

 ## Testing